zoomed in mold spores

 Heavy metals, like mercury and lead, are highly toxic.
 Your body wants to make sure they are not in your bloodstream.

 Normally your body will try to excrete heavy metals.
-But, if the detox pathways stop working well, your body stores them in your tissues instead.
+But, if the detox pathways aren’t working well, your body stores them in your tissues instead.

-Meaning, if you have high heavy metals, it likely means your body cannot move them out.
+So, if you have high levels of heavy metals, it likely means your body cannot move them out.

-There have been links in numerous research studies to Mold Toxicity:
+There have been numerous research studies linking Mold Toxicity to these symptoms:

 • Brain fog